unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 ##### EXECUTION RULES

-###### One Time Run {TODO: Change to
+###### One Time Run

-Single Execution (toggle in between) Multiple Executions }

 To create a Smart Agreement which can be Executed only once, select One Time Run / Single Execution.

-To create a Smart Agreement which can be Executed multiple times, each time with the Executor gather the inputs that are available at that time.
-Note that inputs that have been processed in a prior execution would no longer be available, though the output of a prior execution might be available as an input for a subsequent execution.
+To create a Smart Agreement which can be Executed multiple times, the Executor will gather the inputs that are available at that time.
+Note that inputs that have been processed in a prior execution would no longer be available, though outputs from a prior execution (in the SAVED that documents that execution) might be available as an input for a subsequent execution.

 ###### Aggregate Execution

-{TODO: Decide and change to
-Pre-Defined Max # of Inputs
-(toggle in between)
-Aggregate Inputs OR Undefined Max # of Inputs
-}

 Aggregate Execution enables the Executor to gather multiple Inputs that have been parked on the Smart Agreement and process them all as part of a single Execution.
 This supports bulk processing of inputs.